-Escherichia coli and Klebsiella pneumoniae strains isolated from gut samples of cockroaches harbored the highest prevalence of resistance against penicillin (100%).
+E. coli and K. pneumoniae strains isolated from gut samples of cockroaches harbored the highest prevalence of resistance against penicillin (100%).
 This may result from the Gram-negative rod ability to express plasmid-encoded β-lactamases including TEM-1, TEM-2, and SHV-1 (Ghasemi-Dehkordi et al., 2015).
-TEM-1 is one of the commonest factors conferring resistance to penicillins (Ghasemi-Dehkordi et al., 2015).
-Additionally, in this study 100% resistant of Escherichia coli to chloramphenicol is not consistent with 30% reported by Prado et al. (2006) on profile of antimicrobial resistance of bacteria isolated from cockroaches (Periplaneta americana) in a Brazilian health care institution (Prado et al., 2006).
+TEM-1 is one of the commonest factors conferring resistance to penicillin (Ghasemi-Dehkordi et al., 2015).
+Additionally, in this study 100% resistant of Escherichia coli to chloramphenicol is not consistent with 30% reported by Prado et al. (2006) on profile of antimicrobial resistance of bacteria isolated from cockroaches in a Brazilian health care institution (Prado et al., 2006).
 Exploiting niches within human habitation and being a persistent pest owing to their omnivorous habit of feeding may leads to ingestion of substance containing cat1 antibiotic resistance gene which confer resistance to chloramphenicol.

-Susceptibility pattern of Salmonella species (100 %) and Shigella species (80 %) to ciprofloxacin in Table 12 and 13 is in support of 100 % susceptibility of the above mentioned isolates to ciprofloxacin reported by Feleke et al. (2016) who investigated cockroaches as a source of high bacterial pathogens with multidrug resistant strains in Gondar Town, Ethiopia (Feleke et al., 2016).
+Susceptibility pattern of Salmonella species (100 %) and Shigella species (80 %) to ciprofloxacin in Table 12 and 13 is in accordance with 100 % susceptibility of the above mentioned isolates to ciprofloxacin reported by Feleke et al. (2016) who investigated cockroaches as a source of high bacterial pathogens with multidrug resistant strains in Gondar Town, Ethiopia (Feleke et al., 2016).
 Surprisingly, this study showed that multiple antibiotic resistance strains have been demonstrated from cockroaches with multiple antibiotic resistance Index of ≥ 0.4 recorded against bacteria isolated from surface wash and gut of cockroach.
 Multi-drug resistance bacteria from cockroaches has been reported by Feleke et al. (2016).
-It is known that multiple antibiotic strains could arise due to accumulation of resistant genes in a single bacterial cell or expression of genes that code for multidrug efflux pumps, extrudinga wide range of drugs (Nikaido, 2009).
+It is known that multiple antibiotic strains could arise due to accumulation of resistant genes in a single bacterial cell or expression of genes that code for multidrug efflux pumps, extrudinga? wide range of drugs (Nikaido, 2009).
 Since cockroaches are the main source of bacterial pathogens and antibiotic resistance strains, effective prevention and control are necessary to reduce nosocomial and food-borne bacterial infections.

 Summary

+You need to tell about the summary of the research you have performed

 Periplaneta americana (Cockroaches) is one of the most common pests in urban environmental settings that are associated intimately to the food which carries and spread antimicrobial resistant bacterium frequently.
 Cockroaches are largely found in multi-family dwellings, and may act as a carrier of several microorganism affecting public health.
 Both restaurants and households, cockroaches are commonly found in dark rooms, kitchens, bathrooms and food storage rooms, and they have the ability to move from one part of a building to another and even in dark light.
 The cockroaches come in contact with garbage, feaces, stored food, sewage, and biological wastes.
 They can transmit disease to food, eating utensils, kitchen surfaces, and other areas around home.
 They can easily contaminate food by leaving droppings which may contain bacteria that can cause food poisoning.
 Close association to the human dwellings, contact with environmental waste might have influence in the emergence and spread of antimicrobial resistant bacteriafrom cockroaches to human and vice versa.